Wolf Rock Lighthouse: Present day

 The lighthouse continues in operation.
 Set within the fourth-order revolving optic, its solar-powered lamp has a range of 16 nmi; it flashes once every 15 seconds and is remotely monitored from the Trinity House Planning Centre in Harwich, Essex.

 MV Mazarine

 The ro-ro vessel grounded near the lighthouse on 10 July 2023, while on a voyage from Ireland to Zeebrugge, Belgium following a loss of power.
 Managing to clear the rock, Mazarine was initially unable to start the engines and drifted towards Mount's Bay.
-At around 16:00 hours a tug provided a tow to Falmouth Bay, where the ship underwent a dive survey and was drydocked for repairs.
+At around 16:00 a tug provided a tow to Falmouth Bay, where the ship underwent a dive survey and was drydocked for repairs.
 The hull required extensive repairs on the port side aft in order to close up multiple hull perforations and replace deformed plating.

 Popular culture

-The Wolf Rock Lighthouse features prominently in the 1925 Dr Thorndyke detective novel, The Shadow of the Wolf, by R. Austin Freeman.
+The Wolf Rock Lighthouse features prominently in the 1925 Dr Thorndyke detective novel The Shadow of the Wolf, by R. Austin Freeman.